-The Committee collectively believes that although it is possible that Respondent believed he was represented for the May 11, 2022 hearing, pursuant to Mr. Fontana's testimony, that belief would have, under the circumstances; been upreasonable, shoe witness (attorney) Luke Fontana testified that the two men had never spoken.
+The Committee collectively believes that although it is possible that Respondent believed he was represented for the May 11, 2022 heating, pursuant to Mr. Fontana's testimony, that belief would have, under the circulastances; been unreasonable, since witness (attorney) Luke Fontana testified that the two men had never spoken.
 Therefore:

-- In Even if the Respondent Plaisance believed he was represented at the May 11, 2022 Committee hearing, he has since learned that he was not, yet has still not provided the committee with any mitigation or even an explanation for his absence, - 2.
-The single medical form provided to the committee was presented by, we now know, fraudulent means, either by Mr. Plaisance himself or by attorney/witness Fontana's former paralegal referenced in his testimony.
+- 1. Even if the Respondent Platsance believed he was represented at the May 11, 2022 Committee hearing, he has since learned that he was not, yet has still not provided the committee with any mitigation or even an explanation for his absence, - 2.
+The single medical form provided to the committee was presented by, we now know, fraudulent means, either by Mr. Plaisance himself or by attorney/wimess Fontana's former paralegal referenced in his testimony.
 The committee has received no subsequent information explaining Mr. Plaisance's absence; nor the apparently fraudulent filings; nor Mr. Plaisance's position as to the underlying charges. - 3.
-The Committee finds that since the September 16, 2022 hearing, we can reach no conclusion as to whether Respondent Platsance's absence was due to his own attempted fraud on the committee, or because he was a victim of the paralegal conflict-based conduct, demands a significant sanction.
-Such a carefully measured sanction will ensure that the Respondent must engage in an LADE process if he wants to practice in this state again.

-It is important to note that because the evidence tending to indicate an intent to obstruct the proceedings through false and fraudulent representations and forgery is not, as of the date of the writing of this Report, conclusive-the Committee will refrain from any consideration of such in fashioning its recommended sanction.
+The Committee finds that since the September 16, 2022 hearing, we can reach no conclusion as to whether Respondent Platsance's absence was due to his own attempted fraud on the committee, or because he was a victim of the paralegal proceedings through false and fraudulent representations and forgery is not, as of the date of the writing of this Report, conclusive-the Committee will refrain from any consideration of such in fashioning its recommended sanction.